Music education is a growing market in China

 For the piano market, the best-selling brands online are YAMAHA, Bruno & Sons, Carod, Zhujiang (珠江) and KAWAI.
 All these brands are middle- or high-end, 4/5 are foreign brands.
 According to the sales data for the last 12 months, the average price of piano sold is around 12,000 RMB/unit, which shows that the piano market is already a mature market for high-end products.
 There is a sales peak in August because students start their summer vacation then and have more time for lessons.
 The sales volume is extremely high in October 2017, which is caused by a company called Yun Fei piano’s renting business.
 They have successfully rented around 6,500 pianos within one month.
 However, this renting business also met some difficulties.
 For example, some consumers refuse to return the piano, which has led to many lawsuits.
 This phenomenon demonstrates that there is a huge market for renting service while the relevant regulations are not settled to protect the benefits of leaseholders.

 From the summary of people who mentioned the keyword “piano” in Baidu searches, notable inland regions such as Henan, Hubei and Sichuan are highlighted on the map.
-Classic music is these people’s common interest, meaning the mainstream music style for piano playing is still classic music. “#piano score#” is the most popular topic among them, they are looking for and discussing about scores.
+Classic music is these people’s common interest, meaning the mainstream music style for piano playing is still classic music. “#piano score#” is the most popular topic among them, they are looking for and discussing scores.
 This implies a market potential for online music scores.

 The most famous pianists in China: Lang Lang (朗朗), Li Yundi (李云迪)

 Lang Lang and Li Yundi are the two most famous pianists in China.
 People like to compare the achievements of them.
 The most relevant topics people search on Baidu when searching “Lang Lang” are Li Yundi, piano, score and many video playing platforms.
-The last one might imply that video playing platform is one of the key information source for people interested in piano.
+The last one might imply that video playing platform is one of the key information sources for people interested in piano.
 This could be considered as a marketing channel for music education or instrument sales.

-Li Yundi, a talent pianist, has been awarded the golden prize in the International Chopin Piano Competition when he was 18 years old.
+Li Yundi, a talented pianist, has been awarded the golden prize in the International Chopin Piano Competition when he was 18 years old.
 Before then, it had been 15 years that no one got the prize.
 He is the “benchmark” or the “idol” for kids learning piano.
 Because of this, people are stricter about his mistakes, so many related topics in 2018 are still about his mistake in one concert in 2015.

 Guzheng is a market solely for domestic brands, while foreign companies can export raw materials to these brands

-For guzheng market, as this a traditional Chinese instrument, all the vendors are domestic brands.
+For the guzheng market, like this a traditional Chinese instrument, all the vendors are domestic brands.
 Yangzhou is the base for guzheng manufacture.
 This would be a market difficult for foreign companies to enter.
 From the social listening of guzheng on Weibo, it can be concluded that TV dramas have a strong influence on people’s interests and preference.
 Brands could sponsor or partner with some TV dramas with musical elements.

 China Conservatory of music is one of the centers of guzheng culture, also is the center for other kinds of music studies.
 Normally, those music instruments stores and schools are located near these conservatories of music, where the key offline distribution locations are.
 For example, the famous music street, Fenyang Road (汾阳路), in Shanghai is on the street where Shanghai Conservatory of music is.
 There are 39 music instrument schools and around 30 stores.

 Guzheng is listed separately from other traditional Chinese instruments in Chinese Golden Bell Award for Music, which shows its importance and a large base of learners.
 The Chinese government is also encouraging the development of traditional culture.
 This would influence the trend for future courses set up in schools.
-This might be a negative influence for western music education’s business in China.
+This might be a negative influence on western music education’s business in China.
 However, there are still other business opportunities.
 For example, exporting the steel wire of guzheng strings or the paint for those traditional instruments.

 Famous guzheng artists in China